 Industry based lump sum payments

 An industry based lump sum payment MAY be conditional upon the person discontinuing any involvement in that industry.
-These lump sum amounts ARE treated as income and applied forward for up to 52 weeks from the first day of the instalment period in which the amount is paid.
+These lump sum amounts ARE treated as income and applied forward from the first day of the instalment period in which the amount is paid.

 Explanation: A lump sum amount may be paid to a person because of their association with a particular industry.